ehmpathy/declapract/readme.md

 # To Do

-Todo: update the readme to better document how to define FileCheckDeclarations and PracticeDeclarations
+todo: update the readme to better document how to define FileCheckDeclarations and PracticeDeclarations
 - fixes
 - more clear examples
 - best practice -vs- bad practices